Israel-Gaza crisis: German cities brace for pro-Palestinian rallies | DW | 15.05.2021

 At least 136 people have been killed in the blockaded Palestinian territory since hostilities erupted on Monday, including 34 children.
 Nine people in Israel have been killed.
 Hundreds have been injured on both sides.

-Saturday's protesters coincide with Nakba Day, as Palestinians call the "catastrophe" of Israel's creation in 1948, which turned hundreds of thousands of people into refugees.
+Saturday's pro-Palestinian protests also mark Nakba Day, as Palestinians call the "catastrophe" of Israel's creation in 1948, which turned hundreds of thousands of people into refugees.

-Similar protests are taking place in Paris, London and several other cities around the world, with extra police deployed in case of violence.

 Germany's top officials have warned protesters not to use them as a platform for antisemitism.